nus-cs2113-AY2324S2/ip/docs/README.md

 ### Save Data
 After each change to the current task list, the program automatically writes the updated tasks onto a file.
 The default location of the saved textfile is a relative file path from 'tony.jar' and is located in a subfolder `./data/tonytask.txt`.

 ## FAQ
+**Q:** Will my tasks in the list be wiped when I end the program?
+**A:** No, the program creates a file and saved all the data into that file, and the next time the program is run, the data is loaded back from the file.